Home Compare CFG vs EQH

 Citizens Financial Group vs Equitable Holdings: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Citizens Financial carrying a narrow edge on growth.
-Equitable still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Equitable still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Citizens Financial is in better shape — its trend is intact while Equitable's trend has broken down.
 That puts structure and market broadly in agreement — Citizens Financial's lead looks more confirmed than conflicted.

 Growth still does most of the heavy lifting in this comparison.